taimurey/wireguard-install/README.md

 ## Acknowledgments

-- [WireGuard](https://www.wireguard.com/) for the excellent VPN protocol
+- WireGuard project for the protocol
-- [LinuxServer.io](https://linuxserver.io/) for the Docker image
+- LinuxServer.io for the Docker image
 - All contributors and testers

 ## Star History